The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 While the Flavia engine family employed pushrods for valve actuation and a chain-driven camshaft, the redesigned cast aluminium boxer unit used belt-driven overhead camshafts and a twin-choke Weber carburettor providing 140 bhp at 5400 rpm, with a hefty 153 lbs/ft of torque at a mere 3000 rpm.

 Suspension was similar in principle to that of the Beta, but was unique to the Gamma – MacPherson struts at all four wheels with wide-based lower wishbones at the front and parallel transverse links at the rear – the front suspension being subframe-mounted for isolation.
-The rear suspension design was later used in the Thema model and was believed to have been copied by other manufacturers after Camuffo neglected to patent it.
+The rear suspension design was later used in the Thema model and was alleged to have been copied by other manufacturers after Camuffo neglected to patent it.
 Steering was by servo assisted rack and pinion with 3 turns from lock to lock.
 Brakes were discs all round, ventilated at the front.

 So, engine layout aside, nothing terribly outré about the Gamma’s hardware, but Lancia engineers were masters in the science of alchemy.
 It was the manner in which these prosaic components were honed that made the difference and here the Gamma was to cleave to marque archetype.